 Day 15: Disembark Ship, Depart Budapest - UK

-Disembark in Budapest and you will be transferred to the airport for your return flight to the UK.
+Disembark in Budapest and be transferred to the airport for your flight back to the UK.